Legendrian contact homology and topological entropy: Introduction

 It is important to mention that the methods developed in this paper and in \cite{A} are independent.
 We believe that they are complementary.
 One advantage of the methods of \cite{A} is that they give estimates for the topological entropy for $C^2$ Reeb flows while the method we use here is only valid for $C^\infty$ Reeb flows.
-On the other hand, there are examples of high-dimensional contact manifolds which are simply connected and on which every Reeb flow has positive topological entropy: the unit tangent bundles of simply connected manifolds presented in \cite{MS} and the new examples constructed in \cite{AM} are of this type.
-On simply connected manifolds there is no hope of applying the methods of \cite{A} but the volume growth technique for estimating topological entropy developed here can still be used as we show in \cite{AM}.
+On the other hand, there are examples of high-dimensional contact manifolds which are simply connected and on which every Reeb flow has positive topological entropy: the unit tangent bundles of simply connected manifolds presented in \cite{MS}.
+On simply connected manifolds there is no hope of applying the methods of \cite{A} but the volume growth technique for estimating topological entropy developed here can still be used.
 In general, we expect that detecting exponential volume growth of Legendrian submanifolds should be the most robust method to estimate topological entropy of Reeb flows in high dimensional contact manifolds.